Sector Overview

 700+

-automotive part manufacturers and over 500 tool, die, and mold makers operate in Ontario
+automotive parts manufacturers and 500+ tool, die, and mold makers operate in Ontario

 250+